OWASP/owasp-mastg/Document/0x04a-Android.md

 As we know, every process on Android has its own sandboxed address space.
 Inter-process communication (IPC) facilities enable apps to exchange signals and data in a (hopefully) secure way.
 Instead of relying on the default Linux IPC facilities, IPC on Android is done through Binder, a custom implementation of OpenBinder.
 A lot of Android system services, as well as all high-level IPC services, depend on Binder.

 In the Binder framework, a client-server communication model is used.
 IPC clients communicate through a client-side proxy.
 This proxy connects to the Binder server, which is implemented as a character driver (/dev/binder).The server holds a thread pool for handling incoming requests, and is responsible for delivering messages to the destination object.
+Developers  write interfaces for remote services using the Android Interface Descriptor Language (AIDL).

 ![Binder Overview](/Document/images/binder.jpg)
 *Binder Overview.
 Image source: [Android Binder by Thorsten Schreiber](https://www.nds.rub.de/media/attachments/files/2011/10/main.pdf)*

 #### High-Level Abstractions

-(...TODO... write some content on intents, messenger, content providers)
+*Intent messaging* is a framework for asynchronous communication built on top of binder.
+This framework enables both point-to-point and publish-subscribe messaging.
+An *Intent* is a messaging object that can be used to request an action from another app component.
+Although intents facilitate communication between components in several ways, there are three fundamental use cases:

+- Explicit intents specify the component to start by name (the fully-qualified class name).

+- Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
+When you create an implicit intent, the Android system finds the appropriate component to start by comparing the contents of the intent to the intent filters declared in the manifest file of other apps on the device.

+An *intent filter* is an expression in an app's manifest file that specifies the type of intents that the component would like to receive.
+For instance, by declaring an intent filter for an activity, you make it possible for other apps to directly start your activity with a certain kind of intent.
+Likewise, if you do not declare any intent filters for an activity, then it can be started only with an explicit intent.

+For activities and broadcast receivers, intents are the preferred mechanism for asynchronous IPC in Android.
+Depending on your application requirements, you might use sendBroadcast(), sendOrderedBroadcast(), or an explicit intent to a specific application component.

+A BroadcastReceiver handles asynchronous requests initiated by an Intent.

+Using Binder or Messenger is the preferred mechanism for RPC-style IPC in Android.
+They provide a well-defined interface that enables mutual authentication of the endpoints, if required.

+(...
+TODO ... briefly on security implications)

+Android’s Messenger represents a reference to a Handler that can be sent to a remote process via an Intent

+A reference to the Messenger can be sent via an Intent using the previously mentioned IPC mechanism

+Messages sent by the remote process via the messenger are delivered to the local handler.
+Great for efficient call-backs from the service to the client

+#### Security Implications

 ### Android Application Overview